-More than 1.6 million Americans suffer from inflammatory bowel disorders, such as Crohn disease.
-This condition affects their quality of life, causing disabling pain, fatigue, depression, low self-esteem and general discomfort.
+More than 1.6 million Americans suffer from inflammatory bowel disorders, such as Crohn’s disease.
+This condition affects their quality of life, causing disabling pain, fatigue, depression, low self esteem, and general discomfort.
 Many patients need surgery to manage their symptoms and function properly.

 When you suffer from Crohn’s, a high fiber diet can do more harm than good.
 Some people need to keep fiber to a minimum and avoid fresh fruit, vegetables, nuts, and other foods that can irritate the GI tract.
 Others have to maintain a high fiber intake.
 Thus, it's important to experiment and see what works best for you.

 Large meals may trigger stomach aches and indigestion.
 Most people with Crohn’s need small, frequent meals to prevent flare-ups and keep their digestive system running smoothly.

 Dietary fat supports cardiovascular health and helps reduce inflammation, but it may also cause diarrhea.
 If you have Crohn’s, you may need to reduce your daily fat intake.
 Nuts, seeds, oils, fatty fish, fried foods, and avocado are among the worst offenders.

 Lactose, the protein in milk and dairy, may worsen Crohn’s symptoms.
 Patients who also suffer from lactose intolerance should limit or eliminate dairy foods.
 If you eat something containing milk, cheese, or butter, take the Natureal Probiotic to help your body break down lactose.